kshetritej/OneBottle/readme.md

 ```

 > [!TIP]
-> You need to setup your database first, the `ConnectioString` is in `appsettings.json` file.
+> You need to setup your database first, the `ConnectionString` is in `appsettings.json` file.
 Change that according to your database.
 > Migrate the models with `dotnet ef migrations add InitialMigration` and then apply the migrations with `dotnet ef database update`.